Barrow-in-Furness: Energy generation

 In 1899 Barrow Corporation built and operated the coal-fired Barrow-in-Furness power station in Buccleugh Street adjacent to the railway line.
 This eventually had a generating capacity of 23 MW; it was decommissioned in 1960.

 Roosecote power station was a 120 MW coal-fired generating station commissioned in 1953, it was later converted to gas firing and closed in 1986.
 A 120 MW combined cycle gas turbine station was commissioned in 1991, it was closed in 2012.
 From 2018 the site has been the location of 49 MW battery storage facility.

 In 1985, gas was discovered in Morecambe Bay, and to this day the products have been processed onshore at Rampside Gas Terminal in south Barrow.
-The complex is operated jointly by Centrica and ConocoPhillips.
+The complex is operated jointly Spirit Energy.
 Directly adjacent to Rampside Gas Terminal is Roosecote Power Station which was the first CCGT power station to supply electricity to the United Kingdom's National Grid.
 Although originally coal-fired, the station became gas-fired until it was mothballed in 2015.

+In 2023 with gas reserves in Morecambe Bay depleting, Spirit Energy revealed plans to utilise the former gas fields as a carbon storage cluster capable of storing a gigaton of carbon dioxide.
+It is anticipated that carbon emitted from industrial uses across the north will be transported via both pipelines and ships.

 Barrow and its wider urban area form part of 'Britain's Energy Coast', and has one of the highest concentrations of wind farms in the world, the vast majority are located offshore and have been built during the early 2010s.
 All four of these wind farms are located off the coast of Walney Island, including the 189 turbine Walney Wind Farm, 108 turbine West Duddon wind farm, 30 turbine Barrow Offshore Wind Farm and 30 turbine Ormonde Wind Farm.
 Walney Wind Farm was the largest offshore wind farm in the world upon completion, in 2015 it received government consent to be trebled in size.
-DONG Energy and Scottish Power maintain a wind farm operations base with 30 full-time staff members at the Port of Barrow.
+DONG Energy and Scottish Power maintain a wind farm operations base with 30 full-time staff members at the Royal Port of Barrow.

 Sellafield and Heysham nuclear power stations are also located within 25 mi of Barrow.